Next CITES Meeting – November 14th – 25th, 2022 – Please Join Us Live

 Unregulated international trade in plants and animals threatens the survival of many species.
 Since 2013, our advocacy at CITES has helped secure protection for vulnerable marine species critical to a healthy ocean ecosystem.

-“CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) is an international agreement between governments.
-Its aim is to ensure that international trade in specimens of wild animals and plants to prevent over-exploitation and help ensure the continued survival of vulnerable species.
+CITES is the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
+It is a voluntary agreement between governments that regulates international trade in wild animals and plants to prevent over-exploitation and help ensure the continued survival of vulnerable species.

 While CITES has no authority over how plants and animals are managed within a country’s borders, it does affect how the species (dead or alive) are treated at border crossings.

 Every three years, delegates from member countries meet at the Conference of the Parties (CoP CITES) to discuss proposed species and vote on a level of protection for each.
 At that time, species may be added to one of three appendices, which reflect that species’ level of endangerment, and determines what sanctions may be imposed on countries that consistently fail to prevent illegal trade of plants and animals in that category.
 More about CITES.

 Sea Save attends these high-level international meetings to advocate specifically for marine animals.